Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Estimating Latent Mobility Demand

 \subsection{Shared Electric Vehicles Data}

 The second real-world dataset comes from Share Now, a shared Electric Vehicles (EVs) service operator in the Copenhagen metropolitan area too.
-The EVs are picked up from and returned to reserved parking areas.
-This dataset, which we denote as \evdata, consists of \SI{2.6}{\million} trips in years 2016-2019, where each trip record contains the endpoints, driver ID and vehicle ID.
+Users can pick up designated EVs from any location in the metropolitan area and return them to any parking spot within the region.
+In addition, there are small satellite locations where cars be picked up and returned~(\figref{fig:sharenow_overview}).
+This dataset, which we denote as \evdata, consists of \SI{2.6}{\million} trips from 2016 to 2019, where each trip record contains the endpoints, driver ID and vehicle ID.

+For this dataset, we experiment with complete censorship of daily demand of EV mobility, wherein all observations are censored.
+A scenario where this occurs is when multiple providers are competing for the same services.
+For example, one company might only observe the demand from their own fleet of EVs, and therefore all its observations are censored, as some demand is served by the competition.